kms15/Attic/notes/ConnectX5-SRIOV-notes.md

 live-migration of VMs between machines even with NICs from different vendors.
 It sounds like it will be a great technology, but is not fully mature yet and will require newer hardware (e.g. a ConnectX 6) than what I have.

+### DOCA

+A proprietary NVIDIA interface that they state will be the only supported offloading interface for new functionality.
+Requires a ConnectX-6 or higher, so testing it was outside of the scope for this project.

+## Misc notes

+  - Changing the switch mode via devlink from legacy to switchdev seems to drop the number of channels from 32 to 1, which hurts performance (e.g. iperf3 ~90 Gbps drops to ~30 Gbps).
+This can be fixed with ethtool, e.g.
+    ```
+    sudo ethtool -L enp3s0f0np0 combined 32
+    ```